io7m-com/ervilla/README.md

 database, and `createDatabase` does the initial creation of the database container, the above `Test1` and `Test0` classes will reuse the exact same database container instance.

+#### Readiness Checks

+It is possible to provide implementations of the `EReadyCheckType` interface for each container.
+A readiness check is a piece of code that is executed in a loop until it returns a positive response, and is responsible for performing some kind of image-specific check to determine if a container is actually ready for use.

+By default, with no readiness checks provided for a container, the system will only consider a container to be ready for use when the underlying `podman` executable says that the container is in state `Up`.
+However, for some images, the container being in the `Up` state doesn't necessarily mean that the container is actually ready for use.

+A good example of this is the images for [PostgreSQL](https://www.postgresql.org).
+The PostgreSQL server takes a few seconds to start up while it loads various bits of configuration and database state from the disk.
+This means that, despite the container being in the `Up` state, the database won't actually be ready to service database requests for at least a few seconds after startup.

+The `EPgReadyCheck` class is a PostgreSQL-specific readiness check that repeatedly tries to open a JDBC connection to a created PostgreSQL container, and the system won't consider the container to be ready for use until a JDBC connection succeeds.

+Other readiness checks exist, such as checks to attempt to connect to a bound TCP/IP socket on the container.